petrasvestartas/compas_wood/README.md

 # compas_wood

-timber joinery generation
+Project for timber joinery generation.

-- activate correct environment: export PATH="~/anaconda3/envs/compas_wood/bin:$PATH"

 ## Getting started with this project